I had a great time just getting to know Yudai from the

-Journaling down my thoughts and lessons learned from the bible and life.
+is going to keep growing under Takeshi's leadership, keep praying.
+The last night in Journaling down my thoughts and lessons learned from the bible and life.

-11Now on his way to Jerusalem, Jesus traveled along the border between
+is going to keep growing under Takeshi's leadership, keep praying.
+The last night in 11Now on his way to Jerusalem, Jesus traveled along the border between

 14When he saw them, he said, "Go, show yourselves to the priests."
 And as they went, they were cleansed.